Financial Samurai

 Why Does Timing Within Timing Matter For Getting A Lower Mortgage Rate?

 Banks work on spreads.
-If they can pay 1.5% for $1 million in capital (deposits) and lend out at 3%, they make $15,000 a year provided you honor pay back the loan.
+For example, if they can pay 1.5% for $1 million in capital (deposits) and lend out at 3%, they make $15,000 a year provided you honor pay back the loan.

 Mortgage loan officers have wiggle room as to how much spread they want to make off your loan.
 For their best customers, such as those who provide consistent referrals, banks will often charge a tiny spread or no spread just to retain the relationship.